natcap/invest.users-guide/source/sdr.rst

 Comparison with Observations
 ----------------------------

 The sediment yield (sed_export) predicted by the model can be compared with available observations.
 These can take the form of sediment accumulation in a reservoir or time series of Total Suspended Solids (TSS) or turbidity.
 In the former case, the units are the same as in the InVEST model (tons per year).
-For time series, concentration data need to be converted to annual loads (LOADEST and FLUX32 are two software facilitating this conversion).
+For time series, concentration data need to be converted to annual loads (LOADEST and FLUX32 are two software applications facilitating this conversion).
 Time series of sediment loading used for model validation should span over a reasonably long period (preferably at least 10 years) to attenuate the effect of inter-annual variability.
 Time series should also be relatively complete throughout a year (without significant seasonal data gaps) to ensure comparison with total annual loads.

 A global database of sediment yields for large rivers can be found on the FAO website: http://www.fao.org/nr/water/aquastat/sediment/index.stm
 Alternatively, for large catchments, global sediment models can be used to estimate the sediment yield.
 A review of such models was performed by de Vente et al. (2013).